 Even if you aren’t aware of the back story, and haven’t seen the movie Avatar, you’ll still be fully immersed in the world of Pandora while eating at Satu’li Canteen.
 The cold, technological remains of the RDA can still be seen, but are balanced by the natural elements like rock formations and the creative Na’vi items that form the eating area.
 Make sure you look up to see the whimsical lighting fixtures created by the Na’vi!

 8. Mobile Ordering

 The immersive nature of this quick-service restaurant extends to the food as well as the atmosphere.
-Everything is made to look like it was grown and cooked on another world (although there is the odd familiar item, like the hot dog and cheese quesadilla!).
-Favorite picks for their exotic looks include the blueberry cream cheese mousse (an irresistible shiny dome of bright blue), steamed cheeseburger pods, and the translucent, yogurt-based boba balls, which top all of the bowl entrees and are just plain fun.
+Everything is made to look like it was grown and cooked on Avatar.
+Favorite picks include the blueberry cream cheese mousse (an irresistible shiny dome of bright blue), steamed cheeseburger pods, and the translucent, yogurt-based boba balls, which top all of the bowl entrees and are just plain fun.

 6. Signature Drinks

 You’ll really feel like you’re on vacation when you try Satu’li Canteen’s specialty drinks.
 The signature drink is the Pandoran Sunrise.
 It’s a mix of fun tropical fruit such as lime, pineapple, melon and mango.
 Fun fact: you can get this signature drink in a souvenir Na’vi flute cup.
 Adults may want to try alcoholic offerings, like the Dreamwalker Sangria (a fun blue colour) or the Hawkes’ Grog Ale.